nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing.md

     public void doSomeTest() { ... }
     ...
 }
 ```

 Features may provide more injectable objects.
-The complete list of these objects will be precised for each feature when available.
+The complete list of these objects will be specified for each feature when available.

 ## Features

 Test features may require other test features.
 This means that using a feature will automatically include all the required features.
-So, it's redundant to specify features that are anyway included by other features specified on your test.
-For example the features declaration in the following code is useless since the `CoreFeature` requires the `RuntimeFeature` (and thus includes it automatically).
+So it's redundant to specify features that are already included by other features specified in your test.
+For example, the features declaration in the following code is useless: the `CoreFeature` requires the `RuntimeFeature` (so it's already included).

 ```
 @RunWith(FeaturesRunner.class)
 @Features({RuntimeFeature.class, CoreFeature.class})
 public class MyTest {
   ...
 }
 ```

-So, the correct usage of the `CoreFeature` is:
+The correct usage of the `CoreFeature`:

 ```
 @RunWith(FeaturesRunner.class)
 @Features(CoreFeature.class)
 public class MyTest {
   ...
 }
 ```

-As said before each feature provides its own configuration annotations and a list of services or objects available through Guice injection.
+Each feature provides its own configuration annotations and a list of services or objects available through Guice injection.

-In the next sections we will describe each feature and specify how it can be used, which are the annotations provided provided for configuration and which are the injectable objects provided by the feature.

 ### WebDriver Feature

-The main purpose of this feature is to start a WebDriver before the tests are launched and stop it at the end of the tests.
+Starts WebDriver before the tests are launched and stops it at the end of the tests.

 #### Requirements

-The WebDriver feature is a top level feature so it is not requiring other features.
+Top-level feature; does not require other features.

 #### Configuration

-*   `**@Browser**` - to configure the WebDriver instance.
+*   `@Browser` - configures the WebDriver instance.
     *   BrowserFamily type - the driver type.
 Can be one of: FIREFOX, IE, CHROME, HTML_UNIT, HTML_UNIT_JS.
     *   Class factory - optional driver factory class to create custom drivers.

-*   `**@HomePage**` - to specify the home page (the entry point in the site to test)
+*   `@HomePage` - to specify the home page (the entry point in the site to test)
     *   Class page - the page to use as the home page
     *   String url - the URL to be bound to the home page (the site home URL)